 Looking for Leadership?

-In his response to President George W. Bush’s speech on climate change (via The Naib), Oxfam America president Raymond C. Offenheiser plainly stated that leadership is sorely needed in the United States to reduce our impact on the planet from anthropogenic carbon emissions.
+In his response to President George W. Bush’s speech on climate change (via The Naib1), Oxfam America president Raymond C. Offenheiser plainly stated that leadership is sorely needed in the United States to reduce our impact on the planet from anthropogenic carbon emissions.
 “If not, food scarcity will increase, food prices will continue to soar, and nations large and small will suffer the consequences.”

 Uncle Sam Shooting Up